I've always thought that if ever I got hold of some land again for home & plant ecosystem development, I'd choose a blank canvas one!

 Other member response:

 "Timeless, that attitude worries me.
 Raw nature doesn't need 'improvement'.
-They ARE wildlife paradises for the organisms that live there."Once again, you can google the photo, the Facebook page and see my further rather lengthy comments were and my explanation of what I actually meant.
+They ARE wildlife paradises for the organisms that live there."Once again, I did attempt to give a further explanation of what I actually meant.
 I assumed they thought I was talking human development.
 I wasn't.
 Unfortunately the explanation was ignored as there were no further comments.
-This attitude with some environmental folks today is common.
+This is a common attitude and behaviour these days with many in the environmental movement who view being eccentric and easily offended as a badge of honor.
+I seriously don't get this behaviour.
 Being overly sensitive over every little thing said and taking offense over trivial viewponts are the new abnormal in our world now.
-The reaction reminds me of something Paul Newman's character, "Butch Cassidy," said to Robert Redford's character, "Sundance Kid."
-Remember this line & scene:
+This narrow minded tunnel vision reminds me of something Paul Newman's character, "Butch Cassidy," said to Robert Redford's character, "Sundance Kid."
+Remember this line & the scene where they were riding back to their hide out, "Hole in the Wall" ???:

 |image - pinterest.com|